 n.
-Remittances to Treasury
+Remittances to the Treasury

 The Board of Governors requires the Reserve Banks to transfer excess earnings to the Treasury as interest on Federal Reserve notes after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.
 Currently, remittances to the Treasury are made on a weekly basis.
-This amount is reported as "Earnings remittances to Treasury" in the Statements of Income and Comprehensive Income.
-The amount due to the Treasury is reported as "Accrued remittances to Treasury" in the Statements of Condition.
-See Note 12 for additional information on interest on Federal Reserve notes.
+This amount is reported as "Earnings remittances to the Treasury" in the Statements of Income and Comprehensive Income.
+The amount due to the Treasury is reported as "Accrued remittances to the Treasury" in the Statements of Condition.
+See Note 12 for additional information on earnings remittances to the Treasury.